Gako21/Random-Mods/README.md

   - Changed the stack size.
   - Changed the loot in birdnests.
   - Set all zombies be demolitioners
+  - Set most lockable containers not to destroy themselves when they fall.
+Most of the time.
 - Removed
   - Removed crosshairs while aiming.
   - Removed biome restrictions from starting trader quest and trade routes.